ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 I believe that this is a win/win/win for all involved:

-* **Venture Capalists** invest in the open source ecosystem that makes companies *much cheaper to build*.
+* **Venture Capitalists** invest in the open source ecosystem that makes companies *much cheaper to build*.
 It's also *really good marketing* for the VC firms, to show they are investing in the common tools we all rely on.
-* **Startups** invest in the tools that they use, to *ensure continued support and maintanance*, and remove risk from their future.
+* **Startups** invest in the tools that they use, to *ensure continued support and maintenance*, and remove risk from their future.
 It will also make *hiring developers* much easier for the companies, because developers love companies that invest in open source.
-* **Open source projects** are able to *fund project management and maintanance* that is required to make them sustainable for the long term.
+* **Open source projects** are able to *fund project management and maintenance* that is required to make them sustainable for the long term.
 This continues the *force multiplier* that open source has given to the software industry as a whole.

 Building a standard model for investing in open source, and a point in time where we do it,